-- 4. Use spray foam to fill the following areas: - a.
+- 7. Use spray foam to fill the following areas: - a.
 The gap between the exterior door jambs and the door framing (rough opening).
 Fill in multiple passes (waiting 15-20 minutes between each pass) to allow foam to fully expand before applying the next layer.
 Continue filling until FULLY EXPANDED foam reaches the inside edge of the framing.
 Trim any excess foam ONLY AFTER it has dried thoroughly. - b.
 Around the range plenum duct exit to the exterior.
 Seal as much gap between the bottom of the plenum duct and the foamboard as can be accessed from inside the house.
-The gap will be spray foamed again from outside the house before the vent cover is installed later in the build cycle. - 5.
+The gap will be spray foamed again from outside the house before the vent cover is installed later in the build cycle.

+- c.
+The gap in the sub-floor around the perimeter of cold air return boots. - 8.
 Use air sealing tape, air sealing caulk or spray foam to seal perimeter gaps between foamboard covering exterior door and window headers.
 If foamboard is tight to component framing (no gaps), seal with air sealing tape.
-If gaps are less than 1⁄4", seal with air sealing caulk.
-If gaps are greater than 1⁄4", cover perimeter with air sealing tape, poke holes every 6 8" and seal with spray foam.
-Do not remove the tape.
+If gaps are less than $\frac{1}{4}$ ", seal with air sealing caulk.
+If gaps are greater than $\frac{1}{4}$ ", cover perimeter with air sealing tape, poke holes every 6 8" and seal with spray foam.
+Do not remove the tape. - 9.
+Apply CLEAR FINISH CAULK (stored with the finishing supplies) to the inside joint between the sub-floor and inside edge of each exterior door threshold plus the inside bottom perimeter of both adjoining door jambs.